 Roasted Grapes, Cheese and Caramelised White Onion Bread

-I love shopping for cheese, however it can be an embarrassing taking them home on the train.
-It happened to me once, when without regard I bought some weird and wonderful smelly cheeses in London and then had to make my way home on the train.
-Well all I need to say is that I had the seat all to myself for the whole journey.
-It was a bit of an embarrassing situation however once I tucked in at home this was soon forgotten as the pleasure and enjoyment took over.
+I love shopping for cheese, but it can be a bit embarrassing taking them home on the train.
+It happened to me once, when without thinking, I bought some weird and wonderful smelly cheeses in London and then had to make my way home on the train.
+Well, all I need to say is that I had the seat all to myself for the whole journey!
+This was soon forgotten though, once I tucked in at home, as the pleasure and enjoyment of the delicious cheeses took over.

 Ingredients & Method